dwalend/ContextAIDesignExercise/README.md

 I'm not sure what I want to say at the level of a UML diagram.
 There's not a lot going on.
 Maybe I make something to wave my hands at when I get to the end.

+Finally carved some code Sunday afternoon while waiting for the kiddo.